enso-org/enso/doc/design/type-system/type-discipline.md

   When composing contexts, we have `&` for composing transformers, and `|` for alternating them, similarly to the dual with rows.

+- To provide more predictable inference in dependent contexts, this system will draw on the notion of _matchability polymorphism_ as outlined in the higher-order type-level programming paper.
+The key recognition to make, however is that where that paper was required to deal with backwards-compatibility concerns, we are not, and hence can generalise all definitions to be matchability polymorphic where appropriate.

+- Implicit parameters (e.g. `{f : Type -> Type} -> f a -> f a` in Idris) are
+  able to be declared as part of the signature context.

+- As of yet it is undecided as to what form of type-checking and inference will be used.
+The idea is to match our goals against existing theory to inform implementation.
+  + Boxy: Provides greater inference power for higher-rank types and impredicative instantiation.
+Integrates well with wobbly inference for GADTs and has a relatively simple metatheory.
+  + Complete Bidirectional: An interesting theory with particular power to infer higher-rank types, but with no support for impredicative instantiation.
+Has some additional complexity through use of subtyping relationships.
+This is fully decidable, and subsumes standard Damas-Milner style inference.
+  + Flexible Types/HML: Provides a translation from MLF to System-F, which may be useful during translation to GHC Core.
+Requires annotations only on polymorphic function parameters (e.g. `fn f = (f 1, f True)` would require annotation of `f :: forall a . a -> a`).
+However, in the context of this requirement, all other instantiations (including impredicative and higher-rank) can be inferred automatically.
+Could this be combined with decidable rank-2 inference to increase expressiveness?
+  + FPH: Lifts restrictions on polymorphic instantiation through use of an internal theory based on MLF.
+Focuses on impredicativity, but provides some commentary on how to extend the theory with approaches to higher-rank inference.
+This is based upon the Boxy work, but has trade-offs with regards to typeability in absence of annotations.
+  + MLF: A highly complex type theory with the ability to represent strictly more types than System-F (and its variants).
+There are various theories that allow for translation of these types to System-F. It has theory supporting qualified types (a separate paper), which are necessary for our type system.
+    I worry that choice of MLF will expose greater complexity to users.
+  + Practical:
+  + QML:
+  + Wobbly:

+  It should be noted that none of these theories explicitly address extension to dependent type theories, so doing so would be entirely on our plate.
+  Furthermore any theory chosen must have support for qualified types (e.g. those with constraints, existentials).

+  To this end, I don't know if it is possible to always transparently support eta expansion of functions without annotation.

+- There is an integration of constraints with interfaces.
+An implementation of an interface may be _more specific_ than the interface definition itself, through use of GADTs.

 # Structural Type Shorthand
 In Luna, we want to be able to write a type-signature that represents types in terms of the operations that take place on the input values.
 A classical example